Deeraj7/SciKey-Advanced-Key-Phrase-Extraction-and-Summarization-for-Scientific-Research/README.md

 - **Summarization**: Generate concise summaries of research papers.
 - **User-Friendly Interface**: Easy-to-use interface for uploading and processing documents.
 - **Customization**: Options for customizing the length and detail level of the summaries.
+- **Enhanced Information Retrieval**: Integrates Topic Modeling with Question-Answering Systems to provide exhaustive information on a given topic from a set of academic articles.

 ## Installation